CLIP4VI-ReID: Learning Modality-shared Representations via CLIP Semantic Bridge for Visible-Infrared Person Re-identification: Introduction

-Recently, the visual language learning paradigm has attracted much attention for its powerful ability to extract semantically rich visual features.
+Recently, the visual language learning paradigm has attracted much attention for its powerful ability to extract semantically rich visual features \cite{Tang2025CGSKTLM}.
 The representative Contrastive Language Image Pre-training (CLIP) model \cite{radford2021learning} has achieved remarkable success in numerous downstream vision tasks \cite{bahng2022exploring,zhou2022learning}.
 And it has also been successfully used in the person Re-ID field, including single-modality ReID methods \cite{yu2024tf, li2023clip} and cross-modality ReID methods \cite{yu2025clip, Hu2025CLIPMC}.
 As shown in the upper left part of Fig. \ref{fig:1}(b), single-modality ReID methods (such as CLIP-ReID \cite{li2023clip} ) transfer CLIP to the image- or video-based person ReID tasks and show that combining visual information with corresponding linguistic description through CLIP can make the model perceive high-level semantic information related to the target pedestrian.
 However, these methods are designed for RGB data and cannot effectively handle cross-modality ReID tasks.
 Therefore, how to apply CLIP to cross-modality ReID remains a major challenge.
 A key to this challenge is that although traditional modality-shared features (e.g., texture and structure) have certain universality, they may fail to fully capture the unique information of pedestrian identities.
 Fortunately, as illustrated in Fig. \ref{fig:1}(a), features from different modalities share the same high-level semantics---a property that can compensate for the limitations of low-level shared features.
 Thus, the textual modality can serve as a bridge for cross-modal alignment to mitigate the modality gap.
 Based on this insight, some CLIP-based cross-modality ReID methods have emerged, which use CLIP as the backbone and leverages semantic information as a bridge for aligning the visual representations of visible and infrared images.
 As shown in Fig. \ref{fig:1}(b), despite achieving promising results, existing cross-modality ReID methods still face the following limitations during its construction process: Firstly, they directly use the visual encoder of the pre-trained CLIP model to generate text semantics for IR images, implicitly assuming that the pre-trained CLIP can effectively align IR images and text.
-However, due to the significant differences in physical characteristics between natural images and IR images, this assumption may not hold.
+However, due to the significant differences in physical characteristics between natural images and IR images, this assumption may not hold \cite{cao2025irgpt}.
 CLIP is pre-trained on large-scale datasets of natural images and corresponding text, where the images are primarily visible-light images rich in color, texture, and semantic information.
 In contrast, IR images mainly reflect temperature differences and exhibit significant differences in imaging principles and feature distributions compared to visible-light images.
-As a result, directly using the pre-trained CLIP model to generate text semantics for IR images may introduce noise, thereby affecting the Re-ID performance.
+As a result, directly using the pre-trained CLIP model to generate text semantics for IR images may introduce noise\footnote{To illustrate this, we provide several representative failure cases in Fig. \ref{failure}, where IR-derived text semantics fail to capture fine-grained ID-related attributes, whereas RGB-derived semantics remain more semantically consistent.}, thereby affecting the Re-ID performance.
 In addition, they also need to design additional networks to fuse textual semantics, which increases the number of model parameters.
 Secondly, after obtaining the text semantics, they does not perform any adaptive adjustment.
 If the generated text semantics are inaccurate, they can directly impact the subsequent results.